Guidance for schools on when to consider suspension of a student.

 Suspension of Aboriginal and Torres Strait Islander students

-Such visa conditions can include the following:
+Such visa conditions include:

 - the student must attend 80 per cent of classes